Why Do Dogs Get Embarrassed After a Haircut?

 Why Do Dogs Act Weird After a Haircut?

-This might be concerning, but it is actually normal dog behaviour after the haircut.
+This might be concerning, but it is normal dog behaviour after the haircut.
 There are several reasons why your dog acts a bit off.

 Here are a few explanations of why your dog acts a bit strange after a haircut.